All Episodes

 Quote, they advanced no agenda other than their usual anti-war position.

-They have no contract, they really did not get specific.
+They really do not get specific.

-Their message was one of vote for us, the other guys have been in power too long.
+The other guys have been in power too long.

 Is that fair?